Manscaped Lawn Mower 4.0 Pro Review – Great Below The Belt and Above

 Cleaning is straightforward.
 Manscaped states that the device is fully washable, and following their recommendation of a quick wash and air dry has been simple and effective.

-I add a blob of hand antibacterial soap to the blade before washing it to get it more hygienically cleaned.
+I add a blob of antibacterial hand soap to the blade before washing it to ensure it is more hygienically clean.

 Manscaped states we do not need to oil the blades, and I have not with 4.0 Pro (I did at first with the 3.0 Plus), despite feeling the urge to.
-I held back as I decided I was not sure if oiling would harm the ceramic.
+I held back, as I wasn’t sure if oiling would harm the ceramic.

 Blade Replacement & Subscription

-Manscaped recommends changing the blades out every 3 to 6 months, depending on use.
-I aim for every 12 months and take good care of the blade.
+Manscaped recommends replacing the blades every 3 to 6 months, depending on usage.
+I aim to do this every 12 months and take good care of the blade.

 Manscaped states: